Conflict of Interest - Governing Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 (a) outside interests including but not restricted to:

-(c) an academic position held by a Council member with another university where a decision of Council affects or is likely to affect an aspect of competing specific academic goals of the University of the Sunshine Coast and that other university e.g. in relation to a decision to introduce a new course to the University;
+(c) an academic position held by a Council member with another university where a decision of Council affects or is likely to affect an aspect of competing specific academic goals of this University and that other university e.g. in relation to a decision to introduce a new course to the University.

 (e) gifts, gratuities and entertainment e.g. received from a third party who has, or may reasonably be considered to have, an interest in the outcome of a decision of Council.